Old Brown Shoe: Live version and posthumous tributes

 Harrison performed "Old Brown Shoe" throughout his 1991 Japanese tour with Eric Clapton, Harrison's only tour as a solo artist other than his 1974 North American tour.
-Typically of his approach during the Japanese concerts, the song's arrangement was little changed from the Beatles' recording.
+Typical of his approach during the Japanese concerts, the song's arrangement was changed slightly from the Beatles' recording.
 A live version was included on Harrison's 1992 album Live in Japan.
 He also played the song at his only full-length concert in the UK – a benefit for the Natural Law Party held at the Royal Albert Hall in London on 6 April 1992.

 Gary Brooker performed "Old Brown Shoe" at the Concert for George, backed by a large band that included Clapton and Preston.
 The concert took place at the Royal Albert Hall in November 2002, a year after Harrison's death.
 Brooker, whose former band the Paramounts supported the Beatles on their December 1965 UK tour, recalled having difficulty mastering the vocal line.
 Despite being known as a powerful singer, Brooker said: "It's a very difficult song to sing; it's totally George Harrison, and you have to become a different person to be able to sing it.
 It took me a long, long time to learn it and I still couldn't sing it like George."

 Leslie West contributed a recording to the 2003 album Songs from the Material World: A Tribute to George Harrison.
 At the George Fest tribute concert in 2014, the song was performed by Conan O'Brien.